google/osv-scanner/CONTRIBUTING.md

 ./scripts/run_tests.sh
 ```

+To get consistent test results, please run with `GOTOOLCHAIN=go<go version in go.mod>`.

 By default, tests that require additional dependencies beyond the go toolchain are skipped.
 Enable these tests by setting the env variable `TEST_ACCEPTANCE=true`.